-The meta-analysis by Pittler & Ernst reported that the role of peppermint oil in the symptomatic treatment has not been established and more studies are needed to clarify the issue.
-The difference in the diagnosis criteria in the clinical studies, may justify part of the problems found in the comparator groups in the meta-analysis.
+The meta-analysis by Pittler and Ernst reported that the role of peppermint oil in the symptomatic treatment has not been established and more studies are needed to clarify.
+The difference in the diagnosis criteria in the clinical studies, may justify part of the problems encountered in the comparator groups in the meta-analysis.

-The review from Cochrane about IBS treatment (2011) found a statistically significant effect for improvement of global assessment and at the meta-analysis from Khanna et al (2013), PO demonstrates to be clinically safe and effective short-term treatment for IBS.
+The review by Cochrane about IBS treatment (2011) found a statistically significant effect for improvement of global assessment and at the meta-analysis from Khanna $et\ al.$, (2013), peppermint oil demonstrates to be clinically safe and effective short-term treatment for IBS.

-The review from Wall et al, (2014) include PO on an algorithm to guide practicing clinicians to treat IBS in the first line, as well as dicyclomine, pinavarium and trimebutine for "Abdominal pain with mixed bowel symptoms (IBS-M)", for 4-6 weeks.
+The review from Wall et al., (2014) include peppermint oil in an algorithm to guide practicing clinicians to treat IBS in the first line, as well as dicyclomine, pinavarium and trimebutine for "Abdominal pain with mixed bowel symptoms (IBS-M)", for 4-6 weeks.